jljlpch/redux-simplifr/README.md

 })
 ```

-To dispatch a specific reducer, we should pass a `path` in action
+To dispatch a specific reducer, we should pass the `path` field in our actions
 ```js
 {
   type: 'COMPONENT1_DATA_ACTION',